graveja0/health-care-markets/README.md

 # Market Definitions Based on Community Detection

-Measures of economic activity (e.g., patient flows, predicted demand) between individuals or geographies and health care service providers can be used to construct a bipartite network summarizing economic links.
-This network can then be converted into unipartite networks of geographies that are linked via common ties with health care providers.
-Alternatively, the same biparite matrix can also be used to construct a unipartite network of hospitals that are linked because they draw patients from common geographies.
-These unipartite networks can then be fed through an ensemble of community-dection algorithms to identify mutually exclusive clusters (i.e., markets) of either geographies or health care providers.

-This section walks through such a process for identifying geographic markets for hospital services.
+Measures of economic activity (e.g., patient flows, predicted demand, prices) among market participants form the essential building blocks for defining health care markets.
+These linkages can be combined into a “network” that summarizes the strength of economic linkages between relevant market units (e.g., between indiviudals / ZIP codes and health care providers).
+This network, moreover, can also be used to identify commonalities *within* market units.
+For example, for defining geographic markets we might be interested in identifying clusters of ZIP codes in which we observe patients utilizing a common set of hospitals.
+Alternatively, we may be interested in clustering hospitals into groups based on strong economic ties among them (e.g., identifying “competing” hosptials that draw patients from similar ZIP codes).

+Identification of these clusters is the objective of commmunity-detection algorithms that have been developed to partition a network into mutually exclusive “communities” (i.e., markets).
+A variety of these algorithms have been developed across diverse fields ranging from physics, biology, and sociology.

+In this section, we outline a network-analytic approach to defnining hospital markets based on community detection.
 To do so, we focus on ZIP codes and hospitals within a single county: Philadelphia County, PA.
-As we will show, the methodology is easily scalable nationally and to other geographies and health care service types (e.g., physicians, insurers).
+However, with appropriate data the methodology is easily scalable nationally and to other geographies and health care service types (e.g., physicians, insurers).

+Before we begin it is important to emphasize that the approach we articulate is not intended as a substitute for market definitions guided by economic theory.
+Rather, our approach is intended to provide an analytic framework that takes as its inputs measures of economic linkages.
+Thus, the framework easily accommodates measures of economic linkages motivated by theory, produced via estimation of demand, or both.
+In our example, these “linkages” are summarized as simple patient counts of the number of patients from each ZIP code who are treated at local hospitals.
+We recognize that these linkages are observational and subject to endogeneity concerns, which will affect the market definitions identified.
+However, in principle, any economic “linkage” measure (e.g., patient demand estimated using exogenous variation) could just as easily be plugged in.

 ## ZIP Codes and Hospitals in Philadelphia County, PA